Download page Build a Monitoring Extension Using Java.

 - Set the

-- Specify any required task arguments in the
+Specify any task arguments required by the Java-based extension in the

 - Set the